Aspley Guise: Aspley Manor

 Most of the cultivated land was held by the manor in the medieval period.
 Historical records go back to 969, when King Edgar the Peaceful granted the land to a thegn, Alfwold.
 In 1086, at the time of the Domesday Book, the manor was held by Hugh de Beauchamp (sheriff).

 The stayed in Acard's family until his descendant, Reginald de Ivri granted a lease to Falkes de Breauté.
-On confiscation of Falkes's estates in 1225 King Henry III granted the rest of the lease to Henry de Capella, however by 1227 a certain "Reginald de St. Valery" was free to release the land (entire fee) to his regent, now Henry was a 20-year-old adult, Hubert de Burgh, 1st Earl of Kent, with an official approval (confirmation of alienation).
+On confiscation of Falkes's estates in 1225, King Henry III granted the rest of the lease to Henry de Capella.
+However, by 1227, a certain "Reginald de St. Valery" was free to release the land (entire fee) to his regent (since Henry was 20 years old) Hubert de Burgh, 1st Earl of Kent, with an official approval (confirmation of alienation).

-Similarly however, in 1233 the King confiscated his lands, however Hubert was restored to all his wealth the following year in the Testa de Nevill.
+In 1233 the King confiscated Hubert's lands but he was restored to all his wealth the following year in the Testa de Nevill.
 By 1267 it is established in the royal returns and copies (literally, rolls) of letters that he had subinfeudated the manor to Anselm de Gyse, in return for knight's service to John de Burgh and heirs.

 After the middle of the 14th century the heirs of Hubert de Burgh in Aspley seem to have lapsed, and the manor was held directly of the barony of Bedford.